Staff

 Robert Udewitz, Ph.D.

 Rob Udewitz has been helping clients for more than two decades applying Cognitive Behavioral Therapy and biofeedback methods.
-He has been integrating these approaches treating a wide array of psychological pIMG_5451aroblems and in his work with peak performance training.
+He has been integrating these approaches treating a wide array of psychological problems and in his work with peak performance training.

 He serves as an adjunct faculty member at Columbia University Teachers College Clinical Psychology Program.
 He has also served as an adjunct faculty member in the Department of Clinical Psychology at Fordham University.